-This course is designed to assist students in the development of critical thinking and decision making skills in the small group communication context.
+Designed to assist students in the development of critical thinking and decision making skills in the small group communication context.
 There is an emphasis on the basic elements of critical thinking such as evidence, reasoning and language.
 In addition to examining these basic elements, students become familiar with leadership strategies, discussion techniques, and conflict management used in groups.